alexehrlich/Flower_Classifier_scikit/README.md

 Trains a model with one hidden layer.
 Moves the tensors to the GPU for faster execution.

 ## Usage
-- `make setup`to install the libaries
+- `make setup`to install the dependencies
-- `make KNN`to run the K Nearest Neighbor Classification+
+- `make KNN`to run the K Nearest Neighbor Classification
 - `make FNN` to train a fully connected Feed Forward Neural Network